mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/style-guide.md

 ### Logging

 Log messages should be annotated with contextual information in the form of key-value pairs to make it easier to identify the context they originated from.
 The keys should use snake_case.
+Refer to the corresponding JSON struct tags for key names.

 ```go
 func (a *App) SendNotifications(...) {